...

 HHS and the Office of the National Coordinator for Health IT offer a free Security Risk Assessment tool designed for small and medium-sized healthcare practices.
 The tool walks through 166 questions covering administrative, physical, and technical safeguards.
 It is a reasonable starting point for practices that have never completed an assessment.

-The tool has limitations.
-It does not tell you how to fix what it finds, it does not monitor your practice between assessments, and it does not integrate with policy management or training records.
+The tool does not tell you how to fix what it finds, does not monitor your practice between assessments, and does not integrate with policy management or training records.
 For a dental practice that wants a compliance program that would hold up under OCR scrutiny, the free tool alone is typically not sufficient.

 Frequently Asked Questions